morphytron/clap-config/README.md

 # struct-to-config
 ## Purpose

-I ran into a problem with adding clap structs into a config file, easily, of which I figured I could use Serde to serialize and add it manually that way.
-This was tedious to do this for each use case, so I designed this crate to be simple to use.
+This crate is to solve a problem regarding combining configs that are structs, easily, to my config sources.
+I figured I could use Serde to serialize and add it manually this way.
+This would have been tedious to do this for each use case, so I created a macro to do it.

 ### Features